Diontae Johnson Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Matchup vs. Chicago

-- The 252.8 passing yards the Bears give up per game makes them the NFL's 12th-ranked pass defense this season.
+- The 252.8 passing yards the Bears allow per game makes them the NFL's 12th-ranked pass defense this season.

 - At 1.8 passing TDs allowed per game, the Bears defense is ranked 19th in the NFL.